 - Subscriptions monetization (only monthly)

 To wrap up our review of video monetization platforms, let’s take a look at DaCast.
-Our streaming solution includes both live streaming and VOD hosting and delivery.
+Our streaming solutions include both live streaming and VOD hosting and delivery.
 All streams are delivered via the top-tier Akamai CDN (Content Distribution Network).
 DaCast has three different built-in monetization tools: pay-per-view, subscriptions, and advertising.
 These tools make it easy to quickly monetize a video.

 These tools are for both live streaming and video-on-demand.